 It’s very exciting to watch bottlenosed dolphins frolicking and rolling through the water.
 Dolphins live in the sounds and from June through October frequent the local waters.
 Capt.
-Stuart Wescott, a ninth-generation Roanoke Island native, is now entering his 23rd season of conducting dolphin watch tours in the Roanoke Sound aboard the 53-foot pontoon-type boat Capt.
-Johnny.
+Stuart Wescott, a ninth-generation Roanoke Island native, has been conducting dolphin watch tours in the Roanoke Sound aboard the 53-foot pontoon-type boat Capt.
+Johnny for nearly 25 years.
 If you miss the dolphins on your first trip, Capt.
 Wescott gives you a second tour for free.
 He shares his knowledge and history of the area on the tour as well.
 Dolphin tours last two hours, and there are several trips a day (morning, mid-day and sunset).
 Tours range in price from $10 to $35; call for details.
 Sunset cruises, bird-watching tours and shrimping/crabbing cruises are also offered.
 Stop by the dock site on the Manteo waterfront or call for more information on this very popular Outer Banks activity.
 Note that these tours run only Monday through Friday, though charters are also available on Saturdays and Sundays.